J-Calvelo/Annotation-Biomphalaria-sudanica/README.md

 - seqkit (https://github.com/shenwei356/seqkit)
 - hmmer (https://github.com/EddyRivasLab/hmmer/tree/master)
 #### Other Variables:
 - igsf_hmmer_profile: Full path to a file with custom IgsF domains (IgSF1 and IgSF2).
-Originally designed in:  https://doi.org/10.1371/journal.pntd.0008780
+Originally designed in:  https://doi.org/10.1371/journal.pntd.0008780.
+File Bg_IgSF.hmm

 ### 27) PREPARE_ORTHOFINDER
 Setting this variable to TRUE will prepare the input files to run Orthofinder.
 It requires the specification of several folders with input data.
 The longest reported isoform of each nuclear gene will be selected.